Quaid Road: Route description

 The Southedge-Wangetti Road Corridor links Wangetti on the coast just north of Cairns, to Southedge, just south of Mount Molloy, over a distance of 32 km.
 The road corridor is currently closed to public access and has a number of locked gates along its route.
 The road corridor closure is due to the Wet Tropics Management Authority not allowing access to certain parts of the road.
-The road corridor is maintained regularly by the road owners and is in an excellent structural condition, with both engineering and environmental reports submitted annually to the Wet Tropics Management Authority.
+The road corridor is maintained by the road owners, with both engineering and environmental reports submitted annually to the Wet Tropics Management Authority.
 Motorised vehicular access is by permit only and granted only by the Wet Tropics Management Authority.

 The road corridor was initially built as a private access road corridor and a future potential supplementary route to the Atherton Tableland and the Mulligan Highway, not as an alternative to the Kuranda Range Crossing.
 Travel times from Cairns CBD to Mount Molloy are cut from 1hr 45 min to less than an hour.

-The design and construction of the Southedge-Wangetti Road Corridor was carried out under N.A.A.S.R.A (National Association of Australian State Road Authorities) guidelines.
+The design and construction of the Southedge-Wangetti Road Corridor was carried out under National Association of Australian State Road Authorities guidelines.